All-Natural Dandruff Home Remedies

 I've found skin to be a very good indicator of our internal health.
 And a large part of health has to do with how we nourish our bodies.

 How much water are you drinking?
 Our bodies need approximately 1 ounce of water per 2 lbs of body mass (150 lbs = 75 ounces of water).
-BUT warmer weather, an increase in physical activity or other circumstances might mean you need more.
-Dehydration doesn't just affect dandruff; it also has an effect on your energy levels, hair, breath, aches and pains and more.
+BUT warmer weather, an increase in physical activity, or other circumstances might mean you need more.
+Dehydration doesn't just affect dandruff; it also has an effect on your energy levels, hair, breath, aches and pains, and more.
 So, start there.
 Get yourself drinking enough water while you work on the other dandruff home remedies below.

 When I say diet I don't mean "eat well for a couple weeks until your dandruff goes away and then eat whatever you want again."
 I mean making real changes to the foods you choose to nourish your body for the long-term.
 If you suspect yeast is a cause of your dandruff start by removing ALL forms of artificial sweeteners and processed sugars.
-Limit natural sweeteners, such as honey, maple syrup and even fruit.
+Limit natural sweeteners, such as honey, maple syrup, and even fruit.
 Use stevia (a sweet herb) in a glass of herbal tea when you're craving something sweet.
 You may also want to avoid foods containing yeast, such as breads.

 If you suspect skin irritation, it's important to address as many environmental triggers as possible.

 For starters, what kind of shampoo, conditioner, and hair products are you using?
 Do they contain things like sodium laurel sulfates or the like?
 These are common irritants to many people.
 Consider a simpler hair style that needs little to no styling product if you can't find any organic substitutes.
-You can also make your own shampoos or use natural solutions.
+You can also make your own shampoos or use natural brands.
 Many people find they need to stop washing as often and allow their scalp to balance its oil production and pH levels.

 Below are some of the most popular dietary and herb-based dandruff home remedies.
-Two great book to have on hands for dandruff home remedies and other remedies are Prescription for Herbal Healing and Prescription for Nutritional Healing.
+Two great books to have on hands for dandruff home remedies and other remedies are Prescription for Herbal Healing and Prescription for Nutritional Healing.

 Foods Rich in B Vitamins